 Bull Shoals Lake is tucked away in the Ozarks, in north-central Arkansas, right on the border with Missouri.
 This man-made lake is part of the White River and is perfect for anglers, hikers, boaters, and anyone who wants to get out on the water in a kayak or canoe.

 The large lake has hundreds of miles of coves and fingers to explore.
-If you enjoy paddling, kayak fishing, or other watersports, you are in luck.
+You are in luck if you enjoy paddling, kayak fishing, or other watersports.
 You can enjoy serene paddling along Bull Shoals Lake’s calm waters.

-The lake is also filled with all kinds of wildlife, so it’s great for nature lovers looking for an up-close view of majestic animals in their natural habitats.
-The water is very clear, and you can often see 20+ feet down.
+The lake is also filled with various wildlife, so it’s great for nature lovers looking for an up-close view of majestic animals in their natural habitats.
+The water is clear, and you can often see 20+ feet down.

-Bull Shoals is a lot less developed than other areas, which is a big reason people love paddling here.
+Bull Shoals is much less developed than other areas, which is why people love paddling here.

 Outstanding bass fishing and friendly people, what more could you ask for?

 Spring River is known for having a variety of paddling conditions.
 There are long stretches of flatwater, combined with some other areas with Class I-II rapids.

 This variety of flow on the river makes it an excellent spot for beginners or folks who have not been on whitewater.
 It’s a great way to break in.
 Also, it can be a bit more challenging, so experienced kayakers can have some fun too.